johnwiichang/ws/README.md

 	return r.Content
 }
 ```

 After that, you can create a special listener using WebSocket:

 ```
 s = ws.NewWebSocketService(Request{})
 ```

-The compiler will check whether the strict is valid or not, and you can register your business logic into endpoint which described by `Action() string`.
+The compiler will check whether the struct is valid or not, and you can register your business logic into endpoint which described by `Action() string`.

 Demo:

 ```
 s.RegisterEndpoint("/api/test", ws.Handler(func(conn *ws.Connection, body interface{}) {
 	fmt.Println(body)
 	conn.Send("テスト")
 }))
 ```

 This snippet can receive a `Request` entity and give a string back after printing entity on the screen.

 > ⚠️ Notice: